iamshadmirza/BlogsByShad/blogs/node-lesson4/index.md

 ### 14. homepage

 This contains url to the project homepage.
-It helps the user to find you.
+It helps the user to find you on the internet.

 ```json
 "homepage": "https://github.com/owner/project#readme"